mousavikahaki/NNfilters-1/README.md

 ### Input and output ###

-* Input and output: Input and label images must be in an 8-bit multi-layer tiff format.
+* Input and output: Input and label images must be in an 8-bit multipage tiff format.
 The output is a numpy array of the same size as the input and the label.
 The output values are in the 0-1 range.

 ### Training NN filters ###